-OE.Ext\Insp\Systems Authorization of Extended Inspection Systems

-The Document Verifier of receiving States or Organizations authorizes Extended Inspection Systems by creation of Inspection System Certificates for access to sensitive biometric reference data of the logical MRTD.
+OE.Ext\Insp\Systems Authorization of Extended Inspection Systems logical MRTD.
 The Extended Inspection System authenticates themselves to the MRTD's chip for access to the sensitive biometric reference data with its private Terminal Authentication Key and its Inspection System Certificate.